 - A completed application form;

 - Relevant fire safety drawings in duplicate;

 - A disability access report in duplicate;

 - Site location maps in duplicate; and

-- Providing the application is lodged at the same time as the Disability Access Certificate application, a €500 fee applies, otherwise it is currently €800 per building.
+- Providing the application is lodged at the same time as the Disability Access Certificate application a €500 fee applies, otherwise it's currently €800 per building.

-To determine if your project may be exempt from the necessity of obtaining a DAC, please refer to the Manual for the Reuse of Existing Buildings.
+To determine if your project may be exempt from the necessity of obtaining a Disability Access Certificate please refer to the Manual for the Reuse of Existing Buildings.